SealEnds/LocalMarket_Django/README.md

 4. Admin: superuser

+Add a user to the group 'owner' so that it is allowed to create shops and products.
+Users and Groups use to default Django models.

 Static pages can be created from django admin panel

 Admin panel names has been customized

-In order to allow a user be 'owner', you have to add the user to the group owner.
-Users and Groups use to default Django models.

 5. Project Structure -
 3 apps: